 - Take time out for yourself

-With obligations taking up so much time of your day you convince yourself that those are for you.
+With obligations taking up so much time of your day, you convince yourself that they are for your good.
 Whether they are for education or career, it’s to benefit you in the end.
 A good education or career can help you get to where you want in life, but it isn’t your life.
 Even if you absolutely love your occupation or the direction your education is going to be taking you, everyone needs to step back and refresh.
 It doesn’t have to be a huge event.

 You can set aside an hour every night to read before bed.
 You can grab your good pair of shoes and go to the gym before or after work or school.
 You can even play a video game.